agalue/LGTM-PoC/README.md

 ![Architecture](architecture-0.png)

 We have a central cluster running Grafana's LGTM stack with Linkerd on Kubernetes.
-Then, several client or remote clusters are connected via Linkerd [Multi-Cluster](https://linkerd.io/2.14/features/multicluster/) to the central cluster to send metrics, logs, and traces to the LGTM stack.
+Then, several client or remote clusters are connected via "Cluster Mesh" to the central cluster to send metrics, logs, and traces to the LGTM stack.

 The remote clusters show different possibilities for deploying the solution.